Global forces: What can health systems learn from each other?

 The key thing when considering these global forces for change is that healthcare doesn’t stand still, because neither do patients.
 Their expectations change.
 They’re constantly raising the bar.
 Their sense of what better health and care is like today will change tomorrow.
 On 18 October we will release our next UK Patients’ Voice with polling puts the patient at the centre by finding out what they care about and why.
 To learn about the findings, make sure you subscribe to our blog.

-You can explore the Global top health industry issues: Defining the healthcare of the future research here.
+Explore the Global top health industry issues: Defining the healthcare of the future research.